DataDog/datadog-agent/docs/dev/agent_dev_env.md

 When working on the Agent codebase you can choose among two different ways to build the binary, informally named _System_ and _Embedded_ builds.
-For most contribution scenarios you should rely on the System build (the default) and use the Embedded one only for specific use cases, let's the differences in detail.
+For most contribution scenarios you should rely on the System build (the default) and use the Embedded one only for specific use cases.
+Let's explore the differences.

 ### System build

-When performing a _System build_, libraries that could be found in your system will be used to satisfy external dependencies, meaning that building the same version of the Agent repo from two different environments (let's say macOS 10.11 and macOS 10.12) will produce slightly different binaries.
-If you are building the agent only with the purpose of checking out how it works or to contribute a patch, getting a different binary from the one Datadog ships with the official packages won't be an issue most of the times.
-The tradeoff here is between build reproducibility and ease of setup: this process relies on tooling available on your system which you should be able to easily provide via the usual methods (apt, yum, brew, etc) - you can see the other sections of this document if you need details on how to setup them.
-If build reproducibility is not a requirement, you should use a System build.
-System build is the default for all the build and test tasks so there's no configuration steps to take.
+_System_ builds use your operating system's standard system libraries to satisfy the Agent's external dependencies.
+Since, for example, macOS 10.11 may provide a different version of Python than macOS 10.12, system builds on each of these platforms may produce different Agent binaries.
+If this doesn't matter to you—perhaps you just want to contribute a quick bugfix—do a System build; it's easier and faster than an Embedded build.
+System build is the default for all build and test tasks, so you don't need to configure anything there.
+But to make sure you have system copies of all the Agent's dependencies, skip the _Embedded build_ section below and read on to see how to install them via your usual package manager (apt, yum, brew, etc).

 ### Embedded build

-When performing an _Embedded build_, all the external dependencies needed by the Agent are built locally from sources at specific versions.
+_Embedded_ builds use specifically-versioned dependencies that are downloaded and built locally from sources.
 This is as slow as it sounds so you should use Embedded builds only when you care about reproducible builds, for example:

   * you want to build an agent binary that can be used as-is to replace the binary of an existing agent installation